 Hourly local weather data were obtained from the National Oceanographic and Atmospheric Administration (NOAA) Integrated Surface Database (ISD) using the R package worldmet (Carslaw 2023).
 ISD data collected at airports ranged from 10 – 30 km away from the profile locations.
 We acquired air temperature, wind speed and wind direction at 10 m (transformed to north and west wind velocities), barometric pressure, dew point temperature, and cloud cover fraction.
-Reservoir inflow, only used for the process-based model WET at Richland-Chambers (see multi-model comparison section below) was obtained using measured discharge at USGS gages on the two major inflows, Richland ccreek and Chambers ccreek.
+Reservoir inflow, only used for the process-based model GOTM-WET at Richland-Chambers (see multi-model comparison section below) was obtained using measured discharge at USGS gages on the two major inflows, Richland Creek and Chambers Creek.
 Because these gages were upstream from the reservoir (but below any major inflows or impoundments), discharge was scaled to the most upstream location of the reservoir using the drainage area method, and then summed into a single inflow.